 Please refer to the Safe Sport section of the Ohio Swimming, Inc. policies and procedures for further information regarding the use of visual recording devices.

-Deck Changing: In compliance with USA Swimming Rules and Regulations – Deck Changes are prohibited.
+Deck Changing: Deck Changes are prohibited.

 Adaptive Swimming: Ohio Swimming welcomes swimmers with a Disability.